ManaswitaDatta/Java-scientific-calculator/README.md

 # Java-scientific-calculator
-Scientic calculator implemented using java
+Scientic calculator implemented using java.
+Graphics used.